deepanshs/csdmpy/docs/source/getting_started.rst

 ..
 Attention::

-    This documentation is not a guide for data visualization.
+    Although we show code for visualzing the dataset, this documentation is not a guide for data visualization.

 The following snippet plots the dataset from this example.
 Here, the `axis_label` is an attribute of both Dimension and DependentVariable